Pea75x/project-4-frontend/README.md

 ## Future functionality

 I would have loved to have had time to include the map of each festival location that includes the latitude and longitude of the festival and each hotel so users could see the place with the best location.

+## Wins

+I am very happy with my messaging feature, and how dynamic the festival page is with the activity filters and user viewing panel.

+## Bugs

+For the messaging function and post attendance function I did notice that on occasion the page does not refresh with the message/post.
+This is something I would like to look into further so that my messaging can be more reliable.